Bemmu/wirecard_email_parser/README.md

 [Pdfminer](http://www.unixuser.org/~euske/python/pdfminer/) is a project by Yusuke Shinyama.
 It turns PDFs into text files.
 It has a lot of options, but here only the default PDF -> TEXT conversion is used.
 To make things easier, I embedded the whole project
 (also MIT licensed) here.
 I added read_pdf.py, a simplified function for using pdfminer to do the default conversion.

+## Email access

+In order to find messages from WireCard and download the attached PDFs, email access is needed.
+The scripts browse your email over imap.
+I have only tested this with gmail.
+The code will look for messages from noreply@wirecard.com and invoice@wirecard.com and download the attached PDFs.
+Set your email address and password in the environment variables wirecard_email and wirecard_email_password.

+For example to test in Mac OS X command line:

+    export WIRECARD_EMAIL=me@bemmu.com
+    export WIRECARD_EMAIL_PASSWORD=foobar
+    python iterate_all_wirecard_invoices.py